zendus/blockgames-contributions/README.md

-# [BLOCKGAMES X ZURI X NESTCOIN] GAME PHASE CONTRIBUTIONS
+# BLOCKGAME GAME PHASE CONTRIBUTIONS

 A collection of all contributions made by me during the last three blockgames team project.